By 2017, the origin of our cocoa will be traceable and all the cocoa we use fulfils the criteria of responsible production.

 ”We will continue to increase the share of responsibly produced cocoa by 10 to 15% yearly.”

-We will increase the share of responsibly produced cocoa according to our plan, by 10 to 15% on an annual basis according to the availability and market conditions.
+We will increase the share of responsibly produced cocoa according to our plan, by 10 to 15% per year, according to the availability and market conditions.

 |2005||Fazer becomes a member of the World Cocoa Foundation, WFC|

 |Fazer Confectionery signs the UN Global Compact initiative|

 |2006||Fazer signs the contract to support The Child Labor Alternatives through Sustainable Systems in education (CLASSE) programme in Ivory Coast|

 |2007||Fazer’s ethical principles are published|

 |CLASSE programme continues in the Ivorian village Biéby through the ECHOES programme established by the World Cocoa Foundation|

 |Visit to Ghana: WCF partnership meeting and cocoa field trip|

 |2008||Visit to Ecuador: WCF partnership meeting and monitoring of the Ecuadorian cocoa supply chain|

 |2009||Visit to Ivory Coast and the sponsor village Biéby|